luileito/swipetest/experiments/README.md

 ### Process demographics (user metadata)

-Create a consolidated file where each line describes each user:
+The `demographics.py` file creates a consolidated file where each line describes each user:
 ```sh
 ~$ python3 demographics.py /path/to/swipelogs/*.json > metadata.tsv
 ```

 ### Plot swiped words

-The `plotlog.js` file render a swipe trajectory as a PNG file.
+The `plotlog.js` file renders a swipe trajectory as a PNG file.

 ```sh
 ~$ node plotlog.js -h